UCATLAS/meta-l1calo/README.md

 ## Quick Build

-First, make sure you have Xilinx Vitis 2024 installed as well as the following necessary dependencies for running bitbake on your ubuntu host machine:
+First, make sure you have Xilinx Vitis 2024 installed as well as ssh set up for Github and CERN's Gitlab.
+Then, get the following necessary dependencies for running bitbake on your ubuntu host machine:

 ```sh
 sudo apt install gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip